 The plans also include significant new external landscaping around the distillery.
 This is to enhance access and to create a new orchard space for visitors to enjoy.

 Laura Sharp, Cardhu Distillery Brand Home Manager, said: “This is an important step in our plans for the distillery.
 We have already shared our initial plans with the local community.
 Now we look forward to working with local stakeholders as we progress the planning process.

 “Speyside a hugely important part of the Scotch whisky tourism map and we are very excited by the plans for Cardhu, which we believe will bring new visitors to the distillery and to the region.”

 Clynelish has had a long association with Johnnie Walker and it remains one of the key Johnnie Walker single malts today.

-The plans include a comprehensive upgrade of the distillery visitor experience with a new upper floor to tell the Clynelish story, as well as a new bar and tasting area offering panoramic views of the beautiful Sutherland coast.
+The plans include a comprehensive upgrade of the distillery visitor experience with a new upper floor to tell the Clynelish story.
+This is as well as a new bar and tasting area offering panoramic views of the beautiful Sutherland coast.
 The area surrounding the distillery will also benefit from enhanced landscaping.

 Clynelish Distillery shares its location with the iconic Brora Distillery, which closed in 1983.
-Work is already underway to bring Brora back into production as part of a separate £35m investment programme that will also revive distilling at Port Ellen Distillery on Islay.
+Work is already underway to bring Brora back into production.
+This is part of a separate £35m investment programme that will also revive distilling at Port Ellen Distillery on Islay.

 Jacqueline James-Bow, Clynelish Distillery Brand Home Manager, said: “This is another significant milestone on our journey to transform the visitor experience at Clynelish.